eugenesvk/bypass-paywalls-chrome-clean/README.md

 1. Visit an article on the site you want to bypass the paywall for and copy the article title.
 2. Open up a new Private window (Ctrl+Shift+P) and paste the article title into Google.
 3. Click on the same article from the Google search results page.
 If it loads without a paywall you can [submit a request](https://github.com/iamadamdev/bypass-paywalls-firefox/issues/new) to add the site, otherwise my extension cannot bypass it either.

+Usually premium articles cannot be bypassed as they are behind a hard paywall.

 ### Troubleshooting
 * This add-on works best alongside [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/).